 - Sprinkle about ¼ of the sifted flour mixture over the top of the egg whites.
 Using a large, very clean spatula, fold in flour: cut the spatula down the middle to the bottom of the bowl, then sweep it around, up and over.
 Turn the bowl 90 degrees and repeat.
 Continue this process just until the flour is mostly incorporated, then repeat with the rest of the flour mixture, ¼ at a time, folding until just incorporated.

 - Gently spoon the batter into an ungreased angel food cake pan.
-Bake at 275 for 30 minutes, then increase the heat to 325 and bake for another 30 minutes, until golden on top and the cracks in the top are relatively dry.
+Bake for 30 minutes, then increase the heat to 325°F and bake for another 30 minutes, until golden on top and the cracks in the top are relatively dry.

 - Upon removing from the oven, invert the cake.
 Some pans have “legs” to let you rest it directly on the countertop, but I usually turn it upside down with the tube part of the pan over the top of a wine or vinegar bottle.
-Allow to cool completely while inverted, then run a knife around the edges of the cake to remove from the pan.
+Allow to cool completely while inverted.

 - To remove the cake from the pan, then run a knife or thin offset spatula around the edges of the cake.
 Lift the tube section out of the pan, then run the knife or spatula around the inner tube and under the cake to remove the cake from the pan.

 - Make sure you use glass or metal bowls when making this cake, as plastic holds onto fat molecules more than glass or metal.

 - I recommend using an electric hand mixer and a wide mixing bowl for beating the egg whites as it is easier to ensure all of the whites at the bottom of the bowl are evenly beaten.